priyanshup/Sprint_Planner/README.md

 # Sprint_Planner
-Explore this user-friendly planner tool for importing story lists.
-Draw insights and automatically plot informational graphs.
-Stay organized and be on top of the sprint effortlessly!
+Discover a user-friendly planner tool that simplifies importing story lists, providing insights, and auto-plotting graphs.
+Stay organized and effortlessly manage your sprints with ease!